reduxjs/redux-toolkit/docs/api/createApi.md

 ### `entityTypes`

 Specifying entity types is optional, but you should define them so that they can be used for caching and invalidation.
-When defining an entity type, you will be able to add them with `provides` and invalidate them with `invalidates` when configuring (endpoints)[./#endpoints]
+When defining an entity type, you will be able to add them with `provides` and invalidate them with `invalidates` when configuring [endpoints](#endpoints).

 ### `reducerPath`

 The `reducerPath` is a _unique_ key that your service will be mounted to in your store.
+Defaults to `api`.

 ### `serializeQueryArgs`

-Accepts a custom function if you'd like to change the serialization behavior for any reason.
-By default, we do this:
+Accepts a custom function if you have a need to change the serialization behavior for any reason.
+Defaults to:

 ```ts no-compile
 function defaultSerializeQueryArgs(args: any, endpoint: string) {